 “The stockings were hung by the chimney with care, in hopes that St. Nicholas soon will be there.”

 This is truly my favorite time of year.
 I love the warmth of this season–which may sound strange given the outside temperature–but it’s a warmth of giving, of goodness, and light, that ignites in me as soon as we pack up the Thanksgiving leftovers (who am I kidding–I start getting giddy after Halloween).
 As I looked back at #12DaysofChristmas last year, I noticed I didn’t have a roundup of all of the 2016 recipes in one spot.
 Here they are below for your gifting/eating/drinking pleasure.
-Stay tuned next week for 2017’s 12 Days of Christmas (culminating in another awesome giveaway), but in the meantime, enjoy these 11 fantastic holiday recipes!
+Stay tuned next week for 2017’s 12 Days of Christmas Recipes (culminating in another awesome giveaway), but in the meantime, enjoy these 11 fantastic holiday recipes!

 A version of this article was originally published in Best Version Media’s Spring Hill Living and Historic Midtown Living October 2017 magazines.

 One of my favorite things to do with my kids (5 and 2) is bake.
 I’m a sucker for any sort of dessert, and my children, unfortunately, have inherited my sweet tooth.
 On the plus side, they’re always willing to help out in the kitchen, as long as they get to “sample” the finished product.
-Because Halloween is almost upon us, I thought it would be a great time to share a favorite spooky treat of ours.
+Because Halloween is almost upon us, I thought it would be a great time to share a favorite spooky treat of ours: Double Chocolate Monster Cookies.
 Yes, including children in a project involving sprinkles and frosting is most likely to end up in a mess (and the end result might not be stunning) but the smiles on their sticky faces are totally worth it.

 A few weeks ago, I posted a guide to king cakes around the Mobile and Eastern Shore area.
 It’s in no way exhaustive, as I’m pretty sure my guests and I would’ve succumbed to a sugar coma before tasting every single king cake available in the area.
 But we tried, and I’ve gotten some great feedback on some we’ve missed.
-Read on to discover those and for a recipe for a king cake you can make right in your own kitchen.
+Read on to discover those and for a recipe for a Pecan Praline Cream Cheese King Cake you can make right in your own kitchen.
 Continue Reading

 Growing up, my family treated Valentine’s Day a little differently than the romantic, red rose holiday it is to most.
 For us, it wasn’t so much a couples-only holiday as it was a day to let those you love know how much they mean to you.
 My maternal grandmother was the queen of homemade Valentines, and my mother has taken up that torch with pride.
 Every year, she crafts adorable homemade Valentines for her grandchildren to distribute to their friends.